QualiSystems/devguide_source/_reference/8.1.0/shellfoundry-intro.md

 Shellfoundry is a command-line utility that allows you to easily create, package and install Shells in CloudShell.
 It allows creating basic Shells or Shells based on a common 1st or 2nd generation Shell template.

+**Notes:**

-**Note:** Shellfoundry must be installed on an online computer as creating shells from a template requires downloading the templates from the internet.
+* Shellfoundry must be installed on an online computer as creating shells from a template requires downloading the templates from the internet.
+* Shellfoundary cannot work if there's a proxy server present between the shellfoundry machine and the remote Quali Server machine.

 In this article: